-There is no charge for students to see a physician, nurse practitioner or nurse at the SHC.
-However, there may be a small charge for certain procedures, laboratory tests and prescription medications dispensed by the physician staff.
+There is no charge for students to see a physician, nurse practitioner, or nurse at the SHC.
+However, there may be a small charge for specific procedures, laboratory tests, and prescription medications dispensed by the physician staff.
 These charges are assessed to the student's account.
-Employees must be members of the Health Center Plan to utilize the services of the center unless seen for injuries or conditions related to a Workman's Compensation claim.
+Employees must be members of the Health Center Plan to utilize the Center's services unless seen for injuries or conditions related to a Workman's Compensation claim.